EmadMohDev/EmadMohDev/README.md

 - 👋 Hi, I’m Emad Mohamed
-- 👀 I’m interested in backend development like PHP , Laravel , Mysql ,vue js , node js
+- 👀 I’m interested in backend development like PHP , Laravel , Mysql ,vue js , graphQl ,

 <!---
 EmadMohDev/EmadMohDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.